 Before he fought against the British, George Washington fought for the British, serving as a commander in the French and Indian War.
-A prosperous Virginia farmer who owned hundreds of slaves, he came to resent the various taxes and restrictions being imposed on the colonies by the British crown.
+A prosperous Virginia farmer who owned hundreds of enslaved people, he came to resent the various taxes and restrictions being imposed on the colonies by the British crown.

 Washington then returned to Virginia intent on resuming his career as a farmer.
 But he was persuaded to re-enter politics as head of the Constitutional Convention in Philadelphia, believing that a stronger federal government was needed to preserve the nation.
 In 1789, Washington was overwhelmingly elected the first president of the United States.
 He is aptly known as the “Father of His Country.”

-A poor, illegitimate orphan, Alexander Hamilton emigrated as a teenager from the British West Indies to New York.
+A poor orphan born out of wedlock, Alexander Hamilton emigrated as a teenager from the British West Indies to New York.
 Rising to prominence as an aide-de-camp to Washington during the Revolutionary War, he became an impassioned supporter of a strong central government.

 After attending the Constitutional Convention in 1787, he wrote the majority of the highly persuasive Federalist Papers, which argued for the Constitution’s ratification.
 Washington then tapped him to serve as the first U.S. treasury secretary, a position he used to push for the creation of a national bank.
 Later immortalized on the $10 bill, Hamilton was killed in an 1804 duel with his bitter rival Aaron Burr, the sitting vice president.